Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 - `my_at_localization` that localizes the AprilTAGs seen by the robot
 - `my_static_tf` that publishes coordinate transforms (position and orientation) of all the landmarks in predetermined maps.
 These coordinate frames are in the form of ROS `\tf` messages
-- `my_viz` that can publish map information and path traced by the robot in a visualizer (ROS visualizer called RViz).
+- `my_viz` that can publish map information and transformations in a visualizer (ROS visualizer called RViz).
 - `image_processing` that contains utility functions to process images.

-### cse571-sp21-project-1 repo contains TODO packages that you will have to edit in order to complete the project:
+### cse571-sp21-project-1 repo contains packages that you will have to edit in order to complete the project:

 - `sensor_fusion_localization` that localizes the robot based on the velocity control and AprilTAG localization.